Download Latest Version vmrv2-beta-Windows-amd64.zip (121.6 MB)

 I use the email information to contact you privately.
 I don't sell your information, as I don't have access to it, except for your email, which I use to contact you.

-• u$ 50 for a node-lock license for one year.
+• u$ 50 for a Standard license for a year.

 License works for both mrv2 and vmrv2 (you can have both installed).